-Effective October 20, 2016, the Company effected a 1 for 10 reverse stock split of its issued and outstanding Common Stock and effective February 12, 2018, the Company effected a 1 for 2 reverse stock split of its issued and outstanding Common Stock (together the "Reverse Stock Splits").
-All references to shares of the Company's common stock in this report refer to the number of shares of common stock after giving effect to the Reverse Stock Splits.
+Effective March 2, 2018, the Company effected a 1 for 2 reverse stock split of its issued and outstanding Common Stock (the "Reverse Stock Split").
+All references to shares of the Company's common stock in this report refer to the number of shares of common stock after giving effect to the Reverse Stock Split.